 When functioning correctly, the RO filtration process has three, or sometimes four, distinct stages: a sediment pre-filter, a carbon pre-filter, the reverse osmosis membrane, and then the carbon post-filter.
 Each of those different RO water filter types will need to be replaced in order to keep your drinking water clean.
 How long these filters last usually depends on your usage factors.
 A family of six probably drinks a lot more water than a family of three.
 Consequently, they might need replacement filters twice as often.

 The reverse osmosis membrane can last between two and five years.
 The other filters, however, normally need to be replaced much sooner.
 The RO system pre-filters might be good for six months to one year.
 It just depends on the water quality in your area.
 The carbon post-filter should be swapped out about as often.
 A good rule of thumb is to stick to an annual routine.
 But again, the water usage in your home can make a big difference.

 Signs Your RO Water Filter Isn’t Working

 If you still aren’t sure whether your system is ready for new filters, quickly scan these common problems.
-Without regularly replacing your water filters, you could be dealing with breakthrough issues, which means your system is so backlogged, it could actually be leaching those contaminants back into your drinking water.
-You shouldn’t notice any odd tastes or smells with RO filtered water, and your system shouldn’t be taking a long time to refill the storage tank.
+Without regularly replacing your water filters, you could be dealing with breakthrough issues with a backlogged system.
+So those contaminants might actually be leaching back into your drinking water.
+You shouldn’t notice any odd tastes or smells with RO filtered water, and your system shouldn’t take a long time to refill the storage tank.

 Problem One: Water Pressure